|Guide||♦||224 Triplogs||Active Topic|

 A fairly short trail with an interesting name located on the eastern slope of Mt.Elden.
 This is a 2.5-mile loop trail that takes you to Fatman's Gap.

 The trail begins at the Elden Lookout Trailhead parking lot.
-Start out on the main trail and at about 0.15 miles you will reach a fork.
-Take the right side trail to Fatman's Loop passing through a fence and following the base of the mountain.
+Start on the main trail, and at about 0.15 miles, you will reach a fork.
+Take the right side trail to Fatman's Loop, passing through a fence and following the mountain's base.
 At 0.4 miles, you will see a sign for Fatman's loop and Elden Lookout.
 Go left towards Mt.
-Elden and the trail climbs steeply and at about 0.9 miles you are high enough to have views of Doney Park to your right and the lava cliffs on Mt Elden to your left.
+Elden, and the trail climbs steeply.
+At about 0.9 miles, you are high enough to have views of Doney Park to your right and the lava cliffs on Mt Elden to your left.
 These lava cliffs were caused by volcanic activity some 2 million years ago.
-These cliffs have given Mt Elden's southeastern face names like "Corduroy cast in stone" and "lava stairs".
+These cliffs have given Mt Elden's southeastern face names like "Corduroy cast in stone" and "lava stairs."

 Mile 2 puts you at the junction with a sign for Pipeline Trail, Oldham Trail & buffalo Park.
 The parking lot is just a little bit beyond.
-The easy access, short trail and the sunny southern exposure ensure that the trail is active all year long.
-Parking can be limited on weekends. - Nov 14 2002 desertgirlCoconino FS Reports
+The easy access, short trail, and the sunny southern exposure ensure that the trail is active all year long.
+Parking can be limited on weekends.

 For the most part, the Fatmans Loop is an easy walk, although it does have a few short steep sections.
 Scenic overlooks of Flagstaff, the city's eastern suburbs and the surrounding countryside make this a good place for a stroll when you have time to stop and enjoy the view.
 Along the route there are a number of interesting rock formations that bear witness to Mt.
 Elden's volcanic origins.
 One of these is a bit of a tight squeeze, hence the trail's name.